This is a session looking at music

 It has a host of media clips and worksheets attached so please take a careful look at all of this.
 Some content has been developed from other content so please use and develop as I do:

-By the way, the Gospel Music Association has released findings that Christian young people illegally download music as much as non-Christians - click here - it's time to re-educate!
+A few years back the Gospel Music Association has released findings that Christian young people illegally download music – it’s time to re-educate them to say it’s not Godly and illegal to steal!

 1. Introduction and what do we want out of this session.